manii9894/ARImageCropper/README.md

 pod 'ARImageCropper'
 ```

-Just drag a view in your view controller and assign it 'CropableImageView' class.
+Just drag a view in your view controller and assign it 'ARImageCropper' class.
 Just make an outlet of in it in your view controller class.
 In your view controller just import ARImageCropper framework.

 ```swift